 AutoShips are recurring orders placed by an Associate.
 You assign inventory items the AutoShip and Standard Order Types.
 When an Associate adds the item to their cart, they can select the frequency they are charged.

 Services are essentially AutoShips with an expiration date; they denote some extra level of access to a site or service.
-For example, with Amazon, you can opt in and out of a Prime Subscription but can still access Amazon as a whole.
+For example, with Amazon, you can opt-in and out of a Prime Subscription but can still access Amazon as a whole.
 When the AutoShip renews, the system pushes the Service’s expiration further out.
 For more functionality, changing an Associate’s access to certain Platform areas, a developer will have to create custom logic in your Client Extension.

 The system hides Memberships from the Manage AutoShip page in Web Office and eCommerce Shop.
-You do not want your Associates updating their Memberships as they would AutoShips, including changing their renewal date or deleting the Memberships.
+You do not want your Associates updating their Membership as they would AutoShips, including changing their renewal date or deleting the Memberships.
 Memberships are not typically something of which an Associate opts out.
 They must call your customer support and request cancellation.

 If the Membership expires, the Associate can no longer log in.
 This kind of logic requires custom development in your Client Extension (for example, changing an Associate’s Status to restrict access after expiration).